shivama205/prompt-scanner/README.md

     - If input is safe and output is safe: the return value of the decorated function
     - If input is unsafe: returns the `PromptScanResult` object for the input scan
     - If output is unsafe: returns the `PromptScanResult` object for the output scan
+  - Behavior:
+    - Automatically uses `scan_text()` for string inputs/outputs and `scan()` for structured data
+    - Checks both function input and output for safety issues

 ## Contributing